Today you’re going to learn EXACTLY how to improve your site’s ranking in 2021.

 Content Curators are just like they sound: people that curate their industry’s best stuff.

-For example, you might have seen the SEO Marketing Hub that I created a few months back:
+For example, you might have seen the SEO Marketing Hub that I created a while ago:

 Well, because I got my content in front of Content Curators, I was able to get a handful of links to my site like this: